ebbba-org/ansible-role-bigbluebutton/README.md

     ├── playbooks
     │   └── bigbluebutton.yml
     └── inventory
         ├── hosts
+        ├── group_vars
+	    │   └── bigbluebutton
+        │       └── bbb.yml
         └── host_vars
             └── your-domain.example.com
                 └── vars.yml
 ```
 You can clone the repository in your roles directory and then follow these steps inside the parent directory:

-1. Copy the sample inventory hosts file or append its containt to your already existing hosts file(`cp roles/ansible-role-bigbluebutton/examples/hosts inventory/hosts`)
+1. Copy the sample inventory hosts file or append its containt to your already existing hosts file(`cp roles/ansible-role-bigbluebutton/examples/hosts inventory/hosts`).

 2. Edit the inventory hosts file (`inventory/hosts`) to include all the hosts you want in the `bigbluebutton` group.

+3. Create a directory with the name of the group inside group_vars (`mkdir inventory/group_vars/bigbluebutton`).

+4. Copy the group_vars sample configuration file to the directory you created (`cp roles/ansible-role-bigbluebutton/examples/bbb.yml inventory/group_vars/bigbluebutton/bbb.yml`).

+5. Edit the group configuration file (`inventory/group_vars/bigbluebutton/bbb.yml`) to your liking.
+You should put here all the options that are common among all your bbb servers.

-3. Create a directory for each of your servers to hold its configuration (`mkdir inventory/host_vars/<your-domain>`)
+6. Create a directory for each of your servers to hold its configuration (`mkdir inventory/host_vars/<your-domain>`).

-4. Copy the sample configuration file to each of the servers configuration directory (`cp roles/ansible-role-bigbluebutton/examples/vars.yml inventory/host_vars/<your-domain>/vars.yml`)
+7. Copy the sample configuration file to each of the servers configuration directory (`cp roles/ansible-role-bigbluebutton/examples/vars.yml inventory/host_vars/<your-domain>/vars.yml`).

+8. Edit the host configuration file (`inventory/host_vars/<your-domain>/vars.yml`) to your liking.
+You should put here all the host specific options.
+Setting a variable here will override its value set in `inventory/group_vars/bigbluebutton/bbb.yml`.

+9. Copy the sample playbook (`cp roles/ansible-role-bigbluebutton/examples/playbook/bigbluebutton.yml playbooks`).

+10. Run the playbook using `ansible-playbook -i inventory/hosts playbooks/bigbluebutton.yml`.

-5. Edit the configuration file (`inventory/host_vars/<your-domain>/vars.yml`) to your liking.
-Event though all the variables are explained above, you may also take a look at `roles/ansible-role-bigbluebutton/defaults/main.yml` and see if there's something you'd like to copy over and override in your `vars.yml` configuration file.
+#### Event though all the variables are explained above, you may also take a look at `roles/ansible-role-bigbluebutton/defaults/main.yml` and see if there's something you'd like to copy over and override in your `vars.yml` and `bbb.yml` configuration files.

-6. Copy the sample playbook (`cp roles/ansible-role-bigbluebutton/examples/playbook/bigbluebutton.yml playbooks`)

-7. Run the playbook using `ansible-playbook -i inventory/hosts playbooks/bigbluebutton.yml`.

 ## License